-General Response Not Conditioned on Formal Complaint.
-With or without a formal complaint, the district will comply with the obligations and procedures described in this section 4. below.
-4.5. - Grievance Process for Formal Complaints of Sexual Harassment. - General Requirements - 5.1.1 Equitable Treatment.
+5. Grievance Process for Formal Complaints of Sexual Harassment.

+General Requirements

+5.1.
+Equitable Treatment.
 The district will treat complainants and respondents equitably by providing remedies to a complainant where a determination of responsibility for sexual harassment has been made against the respondent, and by following the grievance process described in this section 5 before the imposition of any disciplinary sanctions or other actions that are not supportive measures against a respondent.
 Remedies will be designed to restore or preserve equal access to the district's education program or activity.
-Remedies may include the same individualized services described in subsection 2.7 as "supportive measures"; however, - remedies need not be non-disciplinary or non-punitive and need not avoid burdening the respondent.
+Remedies may include the same individualized services described in subsection 2.7 as "supportive measures";

+however, remedies need not be non-disciplinary or non-punitive and need not avoid burdening the respondent.
 5.1.2.
 Objective Evaluation.
-This grievance process requires an objective evaluation of all relevant evidence-including both inculpatory and exculpatory evidence.
-Credibility determinations may not be based on a

-- 5.1.2.
-Objective Evaluation.
-This grievance process requires an objective evaluation of all relevant evidence-including both inculpatory and exculpatory evidence.
+This grievance process requires an objective evaluation of all relevant evidence-person's status as a complainant, respondent, or witness. -including both inculpatory and exculpatory evidence.
 Credibility determinations may not be based on a person's status as a complainant, respondent, or witness.
 5.1.3.
 Absence of Conflicts of Interest or Bias.
 The district will require that any individual designated by a recipient as a Title IX Coordinator, investigator, decision-maker, or any person designated by a recipient to facilitate an informal resolution process, not have a conflict of interest or bias for or against complainants or respondents generally or an individual complainant or respondent.

-5.1.4.1.
+5.1.4.
 Training.
 The district will ensure that all individuals or entities described in this Training section 5.1.4 receive training as provided below.
-Any materials used to train these individuals will not rely on sex stereotypes and will promote impartial investigations and adjudications of formal complainats of sexual harassment.
+Any materials used to train these individuals will not rely on sex stereotypes and will promote impartial investigations and adjudications of formal complaints or sexual harassment.